 At Crummock we recognise how important it is to give something back to the communities where we work and live.
 We have a Charity Committee who regularly make financial donations to charities or sports programmes that request assistance or are nominated by our employees.

-We are proud to say Crummock’s donations benefit over 15 charities and organisations across Scotland every year.
+We are proud to say Crummock’s donations benefit several local charities and organisations every year including Bonnyrigg Rose Football Club for their youth development programme

 Helping to inspire the next generation of Civil Engineers is incredibly important to not only Crummock, but the industry as a whole.
 Our Directors, Senior Managers and trainees regularly attend secondary school Career Fairs to talk to pupils about subject choices and enthuse them about careers in civil engineering.

-We are also very active with an initiative called Bridges to Schools, an Institution of Civil Engineers hands-on activity, which gives P6/7 school pupils the chance to build a 13m long cable stayed bridge, similar to the new Queensferry Crossing across the Firth of Forth in Scotland.
+We are also keen to roll out the initiative called Bridges to Schools, a joint CECA Scotland/Institution of Civil Engineers hands-on activity, which gives P6/7 school pupils the chance to build a 13m long cable stayed bridge, similar to the new Queensferry Crossing across the Firth of Forth in Scotland.
 Having assembled the bridge they then walk across it, learning about bridges, teamwork and civil engineering throughout the exercise.
-In 2016 and 2017, Crummock in collaboration with Midlothian Council, held sessions for numerous classes of P6/7 pupils who worked together to build and dismantle the bridge.
-In total over 900 pupils in Midlothian have participated over the two years.